 If a girl receives pelvic radiation therapy, can fertility be preserved?

 The ovaries can be moved out of the radiation field to try to preserve fertility.
 Fertility preservation options are available for older adolescents and young adult women.
 Researchers are also studying fertility preservation through freezing ovarian tissue or ovum prior to treatment in younger girls.
 Learn more about sexual and reproductive health.

-What is recommended for the long-term care of my child?
+What is recommended for the long-term care of my child’s health?

 At the end of treatment, it is important to talk with your child’s doctor about which screening tests should be performed in the months, years, and decades that will follow.
 As the child matures, this information should be passed to them, so they will understand any health risks as they take care of their own health.
 The details about the drugs and radiation treatment given should be written down with a recommendation for life-long follow-up care.
 Learn more about keeping a personal medical record.

-The next section offers a list of additional questions you may want to ask.
-Use the menu on the side of your screen to select Questions to Ask the Doctor, or you can select another section, to continue reading this guide.
+The next section offers Questions to Ask the Doctor to help start conversations with your child’s cancer care team.
+Or, use the menu on the side of your screen to choose another section to continue reading this guide.